Delhi violence: Supreme Court agrees to hear plea for hate speech FIRs on Wednesday

 At the centre of the demand for hate speech cases are at least three instances involving Bharatiya Janata Party leaders.
 In the run-up to last month’s Delhi elections, Union minister Anurag Thakur had exhorted a crowd at a rally to shout “shoot the traitors” – an apparent reference to those protesting against the Citizenship Amendment Act.

 An MP, Parvesh Verma, had claimed that Delhi voters must think hard about which party they choose in the elections because “lakhs of protestors” gathering in Delhi’s Shaheen Bagh locality to demonstrate against the Citizenship Amendment Act will enter their homes to “rape their sisters and daughters and kill them”.
-Just hours before violence broke out in Delhi on February 23, another BJP leader, Kapil Mishra, had threatened police if they did not clear an anti-CAA protest site in three days.
+Just hours before violence broke out in Delhi on February 23, another BJP leader, Kapil Mishra, had warned police that they must clear an anti-CAA protest site in three days.
 His remarks have been accused by protestors of having been the immediate provocation for the violence.